• Home

 How do I cook spaghetti squash in the microwave without cutting it?

 In this tutorial, we microwave spaghetti squash whole.
-Since we microwave spaghetti squash before cutting it in half lengthwise, you MUST pierce the squash several times with a knife making deep holes that reach to the center of the squash.
+Since we microwave the squash before cutting it in half lengthwise, you MUST pierce the squash several times with a knife making deep holes that reach the squash’s center.
 You do not cut the squash in half or scoop out the seeds until the Spaghetti Squash is done cooking in the microwave.
 This is similar to putting holes in a potato before cooking it in the microwave.
-You will have to use a knife to pierce the spaghetti squash because a fork will barely break the skin.
+You should use a knife to pierce the spaghetti squash because a fork will barely break the skin.
 It is important to make several large holes in the squash to prevent it from exploding while it is cooking.

 How long do you cook spaghetti squash in the microwave?